 Holiday clubs run by a school

-If your holiday club is run directly by the school (ie the club staff are paid by the school) and at least one pupil of the school attends the club, you do not need to register the club separately with Ofsted: the club will come under the school's existing Ofsted registration.
-Note that the club will still need to meet the requirements of the Early Years Register or Compulsory Childcare Register as appropriate, just as if it were registered separately.
+If your holiday club is run directly by the school (ie the club staff are paid by the school) and at least one pupil of the school attends the club, you cannot register the club separately with Ofsted: the club will come under the school's existing Ofsted registration.
+Note that the club will still need to meet the requirements of the Early Years Register or Childcare Register as appropriate, just as if it were registered separately.

 If your holiday club is registered with Ofsted on the Early Years Register or Compulsory Childcare Register, you must adhere to the same staffing requirements—staff ratios, qualifications and safe recruitment practices—as after-school clubs.